Dynamic Host Configuration Protocol: Request

 In response to the DHCP offer, the client replies with a DHCPREQUEST message, broadcast to the server, requesting the offered address.
 A client can receive DHCP offers from multiple servers, but it will accept only one DHCP offer.
-Before claiming an IP address, the client will broadcast an ARP request, in order to find if there is another host present in the network with the proposed IP address.
-If there is no reply, this address does not conflict with that of another host, so it is free to be used.

 The client must send the server identification option in the DHCPREQUEST message, indicating the server whose offer the client has selected.
 When other DHCP servers receive this message, they withdraw any offers that they have made to the client and return their offered IP address to the pool of available addresses.

 Acknowledgement

 When the DHCP server receives the DHCPREQUEST message from the client, the configuration process enters its final phase.
 The acknowledgement phase involves sending a DHCPACK packet to the client.
 This packet includes the lease duration and any other configuration information that the client might have requested.
 At this point, the IP configuration process is completed.

 The protocol expects the DHCP client to configure its network interface with the negotiated parameters.